 - Evidence and outside materials (images, etc.) used in the digital remediation must be cited appropriately (document evidence through parenthetical citations in the text as well as on a Works Cited slide).

-Prior to Project 3 you developed a research question to guide the research you conducted, then situated that research in the historical context of your topic or figure.
-In Project 3, you will write an argumentative essay and translate that argument into a Google Slides presentation for an audience of your peers who are less knowledgeable about your topic
+Prior to Project 2 you developed a research question to guide the research you conducted, then situated that research in the historical context of your topic.
+In Project 2, you will write an argumentative essay and translate that argument into a Google Slides presentation for an audience of your peers who are less knowledgeable about your topic

 This assignment will be evaluated using the Project 3 Rubric.

 Terms You Should Know

 - Remediation: an argument made in one medium translated into another medium

 - Counterargument: an argument opposed to the idea developed by your thesis